akatank/ansible-archetype/README.md

       project_name.yml
       Vagrantfile

 The Vagrantfile generated uses a Fedora 21 server fresh install box ([jk563/fedora21](https://atlas.hashicorp.com/jk563/boxes/fedora21.json))[1].
-After bringing up the box, Vagrant will then provision the box with project directory acting as the role.
+After bringing up the box, Vagrant will then provision the box with the project directory acting as the role.

 [1] For more details on the box see [akatank/packer_fedora_21_vagrant](https://github.com/akatank/packer_fedora_21_vagrant)